 We hope museumgoers will be inspired by Murray’s extraordinary life and work, which has animated our creative approach to Dark Testament.”

 Painted specifically for the Dark Testament initiative, visitors will be able to come face to face with writers like never before through large-scale portraits on display in the Meijer Gallery.
+These beautiful works of art can also be seen in the online portrait gallery.

-Art will be completed by:
+Art created by:

 For sponsorship opportunities, please contact our Director of Development Linda Dunlavy by phone at 312-374-8762 or via email at [email protected]